-Two lines of research: Self-Determination Theory and Self-Regulated Learning
+Lines of research: Self-Determination Theory and Self-Regulated Learning and Transfer of Learning

 The first line of research builds on the Self-Determination Theory (SDT), a macro-theory of human motivation.
 The theory proposes that ….. (read more)

 Three basic psychological needs from the framework of Ryan and Deci’s self-determination theory adapted from Cook and Artino (2016)

 The second line of research builds on the theories of self-regulated learning (SRL) and metacognition.
 Theories of self-regulated learning suggest that ….. (read more)